DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 title:  "FrenchKit 2017"
 ---

-In the end of September 2017 I visited Paris, France to attend [FrenchKit](http://frenchkit.fr "FrenchKit") - an iOS conference as a presenter in one of its workshops.
-In this blog I describe how the conference went.
+In the end of September 2017, I visited Paris, France to attend [FrenchKit](http://frenchkit.fr "FrenchKit") - an iOS conference as a presenter in one of its workshops.
+In this blog, I describe how the conference went.

 This post will be updated as soon as the new videos will be published.